Meet the wonderful Board Members of our unique organisation!

 Susannah is a Master Project Manager with nCino delivering projects and advising Professional Services companies and Financial Institutions on the implementation of nCino’s Bank Operating System.
 Prior to nCino, Susannah has 20 years’ experience in senior management roles at the Commonwealth Bank of Australia and Hewlett Packard Australia in lending services, operational management and strategic projects.
 She has also consulted for non-profits on business and technology strategy.
 Susannah holds a Bachelor of Commerce (Information Systems) from the University of NSW and certifications in Lean Six Sigma Black Belt and Salesforce Administration.
 Susannah is a Member of the Australian Institute of Company Directors and the Australian Computer Society.
 Susannah has AMEB certifications in Clarinet and sings in community choirs in Sydney.

-Adam is the co-owner of an Accounting and Financial Planning practice that looks to service Sydney-based, and rural clients from the North West of NSW and other regions.
+Adam is an Accountant and Financial Planner that looks after Sydney-based and rural clients from the North West of NSW and other regions.
 He has a Masters in Commerce (Accounting), an MBA, and a Diploma of Financial Planning.
 He has experience in financial oversight in the not-for-profit space, and is passionate about supporting kids from regional areas.
 Having lived and worked in a number of places, he understands the importance of cultural sensitivity and identity.
 He is the least competent musician in his family, but perseveres with bass guitar.